-To seek the views of all children and young people, to encourage them to participate and become actively involved in the decision making processes that affect them.
+To seek the views of all children and young people, to encourage them to participate and become actively involved in the decision-making processes that affect them.

-Policy ACTION LEAD PARTNERS Performance Measure/ Milestone RESOURCE iMPLICATIONS Time - frame To ensure that children and young people are involved in the creation, development and improvement of quality play provision Community Services Children & young people Play Partnership To ensure that any decisions made by Carlisle City Council take into account the views of children and young people where appropriate Carlisle City Council
+Policy ACTION LEAD PARTNERS Performance Measure/ Milestone RESOURCE IMPLICATIONS Time - frame To ensure that children and young people are involved in the creation, development and improvement of quality play provision.
+Community Services Children & young people To ensure the city centre public realm remodelling by Carlisle Renaissance has the needs of children and youth, their role and use of the city centre and opportunities for play as key outputs for their work.
+Carlisle Renaissance Community Services To achieve the public realm remodelling through active participation and consultation with children and especially youth across the city and district.
+Carlisle Renaissance Community Services Children & young people involvement of children and young people.